epam/ai-dial/docs/user-guide.md

 **To Unshare a file**

-Using the application that supports the atachments of files, you can create a conversation and share it with someone.
+Using the application that supports the attachments of files, you can create a conversation and share it with someone.
 When a conversation is shared, all the attached to the conversation files are shared as well.
 In the attachments manager, such shared files are tagged with a blue arrow:

 ![](./img/unshare.png)